Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Author appeal:  Seriously, these are great!
 Until they're not.
 But they're great until then!
 	10. Categorization:  Since orbital habitats fail dangerously, this is a nightmare tech.
 Sorry!
 Stay on top of bureaucratic waste!
 	11. Apologia:  Come on, real societies never develop into incomprehensible messes that lose literally ALL of their tax money in bureaucratic waste.
 Don't worry about it.
 It's just a gameism.
 Total absolute paralysis only happens in The Viceroy.
 Real leaders know: stay on top of bureaucratic waste!
 	12. Bureaucratic waste analysis:  The low-tech interpretation would be likely to entrench some amount of hatred of bureaucracy and create horrible bubbles of vile rural 'culture'... but I'm going to ignore that.
 The high-tech interpretation is pretty pure, though painfully so; you can't exactly let the life support requisitions slip.
 Nor any of the other requisitions.
-Every neglected orbital habitat is an entire city full of people doomed to die horrifically.
-This dings its utopianism and there is NO FIX.
-Stay on top of bureaucratic waste!
+Every neglected orbital habitat is an entire city full of people likely to die horrifically.
+The Influence technologies would be essential here; these societies need to stay attached to galactic politics for their safety.
-	13. Utopia rating:  4/5
+	13. Liberation rating:  5/5
-	14. Public protection rating:  4/5
+	14. Protection rating:  3/5, +1 with Orbital Surveyors, +1 per two +Influence technologies in district
 	15. Technological smoothness:  3/5
 	16. Technological extremophilia:  5/5
+	17. Stress/Boredom rating:  3/5 (Eustress)
+	18. Me-points:  3/3
-	17. Kind of person most protected:  Children & life support technicians
+	19. Kind of person most protected:  Children & life support technicians
-	18. Special categories:   Diversifying, Nightmare
+	20. Special categories:   Diversifying, Nightmare, Galactic Politics
+	21. Conversion potential:  Empire<->Commonwealth
+45. Panarchic Symposium
+	1. Mechanism proposal:  "Symposium" sounds grandiose, but I think that's just Panarchic puffery (I don't hold it against them).
+I believe these constructs represent society entrenching its dedication to intelligent discourse and long-term policy study in a district-by-district manner.
+It's like the Seat of Policy in miniature, reaching farther down the bureaucracy to address the connection between local politics and galactic politics directly.
+	2. Mechanism proposal:  Constructing symposia also reinforces dedication to freedom of speech.
+This can be important in societies that have invested in potentially authoritarian structures such as "enlightened policing" and for that matter "adaptive antipsychotics".
+The symposia gather the impressions of the public and try to keep galactic society from forgetting dissent.
+	3. Progression analysis:  The symposia advance the cause of open access academia, leading naturally to the Lyceum.
+I like this linkage in the graph.
+	4. Mechanism proposal:  A certain basic level of public order is necessary for the symposia to function.
+Mentioning the dedication to freedom of speech again, people in warzones don't exactly get their rights well-protected; like other influence structures, the Panarchic Symposia therefore suggest some amount of 'groundclearing' to stabilize society and some amount of emergency logistical preparations in case it falls apart again.
+	5. Categorization:  This tech is hypersmooth.
+It doesn't establish tech level at all.
+	6. Conversion:  I think the discourse that the symposia surfaces can provide the potential for a limited (education-type) omniconversion effect (suggesting that cultural transitions would be more peaceful).
+This function is good, but not necessarily as pure as the newfallen snow; a government sifting through large amounts of discourse can potentially surface the POVs it wants to see win, as long as those POVs exist within the public.
+	7. Downside analysis:  Crosstalk, surfacing of disagreements, political argumentation, unrealistic demands for further investment, accusations that every random government program under the sun is somehow corrupt or incompetent, etc.  The symposia increase all of it.
+Panarchists like this stuff.
+Commonwealth and Imperials can be drawn into it just as much, but less happily.
+	8. Apologia:  Whatever else may or may not be corrupt in society, I expect the Symposia itself to be a technology representing a well of integrity.
+It opens transparency as society grows clouded.
+	9. Apologia:  I think the vast well of information and impressions gathered from the symposia would be essential for long-term policy research.
+They help the public debate in a smarter way, they get policy research out of the ivory tower, and (as a minor function) they provide creative fodder for society to make stories out of.
+	10. Progression analysis:  I'm not really clear how this progresses into the Panarchic Cathedral... despite that I personally kind of embody the connection.
+I *agree* with the connection, I just don't understand it.
+I see myself in both technologies and it reminds me of how one of the decisions that would've shaped my life totally differently was that I decided against seeking to join a seminary school when I was twelve.
+If I'd followed Kairn's path in this lifetime, I'd have sought to go from the symposium to the cathedral... sometimes I regret not doing that.
+	11. Bureaucratic waste analysis:  Like with the Seat of Policy, I see this as a very straightforward pricetag.
+The district produces a lot more analytical noise that has to be processed, but doing this work is very 'pure' albeit very literally bureaucratically expensive.
+	12. Liberation rating:  5/5
+	13. Public protection rating:  5/5
+	14. Technological smoothness:  5/5
+	15. Technological extremophilia:  District average
+	16. Stress/Boredom rating:  3/5 (Eustress)
+	17. Me-points:  2/3
+	18. Kind of person most protected:  Wannabe speechwriters
+	19. Special categories:  Hypersmooth, Galactic Politics, Failsafe
-	19. Conversion potential:  Empire<->Commonwealth
+	20. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);

 ---